-While you work at home, it is your responsibility to keep your work essentials like the simple pens and paper clips to the more important ones like your office files in place all the time, or at least keep them organised before the end of your work day.
-Put your things in accessible areas, organise your office essentials and keep them in clean, labeled containers to avoid the hassle of searching for them when you need them the most.
-Keep your electronic equipment, including the cables on clean, dry areas.
+While you work at home, it is your responsibility to keep your work essentials, from the simple pens and paper clips to the more important ones like your office files, in place all the time, or at least keep them organised before the end of your work day.
+Put your things in accessible areas, organise your office essentials, and keep them in clean, labeled containers to avoid the hassle of searching for them when you need them most.
+Keep your electronic equipment, including the cables, in clean, dry areas.

 Dedicate a place to store all your office-related stuff.
 This may be in the form of a chest of drawers, a filing cabinet if you have more space, or a mobile pedestal for easy access.
 You may also convert a portion of your wardrobe into a safe for your important office files.
 Use a secured container to keep them.

-One effective solution to keep your home office organised is to segregate items into their types or how often you need them.
-Put the office supplies that you most likely use nearer your reach to save you from rummaging on everything when you need to get an item.
+One effective solution to keep your home office organised is to segregate items according to their types or how often you need them.
+Put the office supplies that you most likely use nearer your reach to save you from rummaging through everything when you need an item.

 6. Be creative.
 You can turn a small space into an efficient home office.